 One of the most common types of neck injury is the whiplash.
 Whiplash injuries most often occur due to rear-end auto collisions, but can also result from front-end and side-impact collisions as well.
 While most whiplash injuries are minor and will heal within a few weeks with proper care, some cases become chronic and will lead to long-term discomfort.
 For this reason, spotting the symptoms of a whiplash injury, seeking proper care for these injuries, and monitoring the progress of these injuries are all critical tasks for a potential plaintiff after an auto accident has occurred.
 To read more about the symptoms and biomechanics of Whiplash Injuries click here.

 The attorneys at Easton & Easton, LLP are experienced in helping their clients find the medical attention and care that they need in order to properly diagnose and treat the full extent of these types of injuries, which is a critical and often overlooked part of the path to achieving a favorable result to a client’s personal injury claim.

 At Easton & Easton, LLP, our combined 70 years of experience allow us to seamlessly assess and coordinate medical care for these types of injuries to make certain the full extent of the injuries are identified, treated, and provable.

 We understand the tricks, stratagems, and defenses the insurance companies and their attorneys use to defeat or minimize a claim, and at Easton & Easton, LLP we utilize our experience, skill, and dedication to make certain our clients do not fall victim to the insurance companies’ tricks and stratagems.

-Please call our lawyers at 800-461-8259 for a free initial consultation.
+Please call our neck and back injury lawyers in Orange County at 800-461-8259 for a free initial consultation.
 If we do not take your case, there is no charge.